Glucosamine for Dogs: Uses, Benefits, Dosage, and Side Effects

 - Shows pain when touched near hips or knees

-- Doesn’t improve after 6 to 8 weeks of consistent use
+- Doesn’t improve after four to six weeks of consistent use

 - Has other chronic health issues or takes prescription medications

-Keep in mind your vet may recommend X-rays, physical therapy, or prescription joint medications in combination with a glucosamine supplement.
+Keep in mind your vet may recommend X-rays, physical therapy, therapeutic diet, or prescription pain-relieving anti-inflammatory medications in combination with a glucosamine supplement.

 How to Safely Give Your Dog Glucosamine